ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Equivalence of JWKs

-At several points in the protocol, it is necessary for the server to determine whether two JSON Web Key (JWK) {{!RFC7517}} objects represent the same key.
+At some points in the protocol, it is necessary for the server to determine whether two JSON Web Key (JWK) {{!RFC7517}} objects represent the same key.
 In performing these checks, the server MUST consider two JWKs to match if and only if they have the identical